ryanmasondavies/Bindings/README.md

     [binding addTrigger:trigger];

     // Add to the VC
-    personVC.bindings = [[BNDBindings alloc] initWithBinding:binding];
+    [[personVC bindings] addBinding:binding];

-The above code exerpt is incomplete without a reverse binding to ensure person's name matches the text field's text, however UITextField does not send KVO notifications when `[UITextField name]` is modified – it instead sends out an UITextFieldTextDidChangeNotification.
+The above code exerpt is incomplete without a reverse binding to ensure person's name matches the text field's text, however UITextField does not send KVO notifications when `[UITextField name]` is modified – it instead sends out an `UITextFieldTextDidChangeNotification`.

 A trigger can update the binding when a notification is received: